How we raise & spend donations

 Our fundraising teams

-We partner with two specialist fundraising companies - Mondial and Unity4 - who run these campaigns on our behalf.
+We partner with two specialist fundraising companies - APPCO and Mondial - who run these campaigns on our behalf.

 We work with specialist fundraising agencies as we've found this is the most cost effective and practical way for us to generate funds.
 It means our staff can focus on what we do best and ensure the money raised is used as effectively as possible.